-Hiring a contractor is much like hiring an employee.
-You need to have a firm understanding of the job you want to be performed and decide what qualifications are required before getting started.
-Pricing is a significant factor, so determining an acceptable range at the beginning of the process will prevent you from wasting time considering those who aren’t in your budget.
+Cost is also a significant factor, so determining an acceptable contractor budget at the beginning of the process will prevent you from wasting time considering those who are outside your range.

 Generally, the best work for contractors is temporary and doesn’t require years of company-specific experience.
-Contractors often operate as a business, whether a formal entity or sole proprietorship, and usually have multiple customers, so if you have a long-term project that requires a full-time work schedule, you should consider whether an alternative option would be more feasible than using contract labor.
+Contractors often operate as a business, whether a formal entity or sole proprietorship, and usually have multiple customers.
+So, if you have a long-term project that requires a full-time work schedule, you should consider whether an alternative option would be more feasible than using contract labor.
 Cost, expertise, and convenience are all important factors.

 2. Determine Contractor Qualifications

-After verifying that you need a contractor, and identifying the work you want performed, determine the qualifications you need in a contractor.
+After verifying your need for a contractor and identifying the work you want performed, determine the qualifications you need in a contractor.
 Be sure to separate preferences from deal breakers.
 For instance, if you’re looking for a bookkeeper to “clean up your books” because you haven’t had the time to do it, consider whether you want the person to be certified or have a degree.
 Typically, bookkeeping certification would be a preference, while experience would be a requirement.

 3. Write a Job Description

 Figuring out what you need and want in a contractor will help you create a solid job description that saves you time by primarily attracting your target candidates.
-It’s disappointing to sift through a list of contractors that can’t perform the work you have or don’t meet the qualifications.
-This is why it’s so important to be direct when writing your job description and clearly note you’re specifically looking for independent contractors.
+It’s disappointing to sift through a list of contractors who can’t perform the work you have or just don’t meet the qualifications.
+This is why it’s important to be direct when writing your job description and clearly note you’re specifically looking for independent contractors.

 Here are the most important items you should include in a job description:

-- Job details: Provide detail on what the job entails.
+- Job details: Provide detail on what the project entails.

-- Required credentials: If you require a degree, license, or other credential, include it so contractors who don’t qualify won’t even apply.
-If it’s a preference rather than a requirement, state that so you don’t miss out on eligible candidates.
+- Required credentials: If you require a degree, license, or other credentials, include it so contractors who don’t qualify won’t apply.
+State if it’s a preference rather than a requirement, so you don’t miss out on eligible candidates.

 - Ideal contractor: It’d be helpful to spell out what your ideal contractor is like.
-You can list traits like adaptable, charismatic, and so on.
+You can list traits like adaptability, charisma, and so on.

 - Company profile: Include a brief description of your company with details on its industry and clients.

 - Pay: Some companies list the pay amount (either by hour or project) directly on the job description.
-Although pricing is an important detail that governs the owner-contractor relationship.
-However, it’s not always a good idea to include it in the job description.
-When you’re ready to request quotes from the contractors you’re interested in, you may want to negotiate.
+Although pricing is an important detail that governs the owner-contractor relationship, it’s not always a good idea to include it in the job description.
+Instead, request quotes from the contractors you’re interested in; this leaves room to negotiate.

 4. Search for Contractor Candidates